x13-me/OfficeDocs-Exchange/Exchange/ExchangeOnline/mail-flow-best-practices/how-to-set-up-a-multifunction-device-or-application-to-send-email-using-microsoft-365-or-office-365.md

 #### Features of SMTP AUTH client submission

 - SMTP AUTH client submission allows you to send email to people in your organization and outside your company.
 - This method bypasses most spam checks for email sent to people in your organization.
-This bypassing can help protect your company IP addresses from being blocked by a spam list.
+This bypass can help protect your company IP addresses from being blocked by a spam list.
 - With this method, you can send email from any location or IP address, including your (on-premises) organization's network, or a third-party cloud hosting service, like Microsoft Azure.

 #### Requirements for SMTP AUTH client submission

 - **Authentication**: You must be able to configure a username and password using OAuth to send email on the device or application.
 You also need to follow the steps in [Authenticate an IMAP, POP, or SMTP connection using OAuth](/exchange/client-developer/legacy-protocols/how-to-authenticate-an-imap-pop-smtp-application-by-using-oauth) to allow your application to use OAuth in Microsoft 365 or Office 365.
 We do not recommend using Basic Authentication as it will be disabled in Exchange Online.
 For more information, see [Basic Authentication and Exchange Online](https://techcommunity.microsoft.com/t5/exchange-team-blog/basic-authentication-and-exchange-online-february-2021-update/ba-p/2111904).
 If SMTP AUTH is disabled for the organization or the mailbox being used, you must use Option 2 or 3 below.
 - **Mailbox**: You must have a licensed Microsoft 365 or Office 365 mailbox to send email from.
 - **Transport Layer Security (TLS)**: Your device must be able to use TLS version 1.2 and above.
 - **Port**: Port 587 (recommended) or port 25 is required and must be unblocked on your network.
-Some network firewalls or ISPs block ports, especially port 25.
+Some network firewalls or ISPs block ports, especially port 25, because that's the port that email servers use to send mail.
 - **DNS**: Use the DNS name smtp.office365.com.
 Do not use an IP address for the Microsoft 365 or Office 365 server, as IP Addresses are not supported.

 > [!NOTE]